 - Will you require a minimum number of orders per t-shirt design?

-- If you will not require minimum order, have you crunched the numbers to determine the profitability of the business?
+- If you will not require a minimum order, have you crunched the numbers to determine the profitability of the business?

 - In order to be profitable, what is the price per item for custom designed t-shirts?
 What is the price that you will charge for the already available designs in the store?

 - How will you pay for the customers’ designs?
-Will it be a one-time fee, or will it be royalty fee based on the number of times the design has been purchased?
+Will it be a one-time fee, or will it be a royalty fee based on the number of times the design has been purchased?

 - Will your website allow customers to customize the designs already available on your site?
 A huge segment of the market will be those who are not creative enough to come up with their own designs, but may need inspiration from those already available in your site?